aaron-rub/aaron-rub1/2022KeyVocab.md

 Through the process of abstraction, a programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.
 - Liquid
 Code that exits in the programming environment, but gets converted to something else when sent to the browser

+### Big Idea 5.3 Computing Bias

+## Notes

+- Google “What age groups use Facebook” vs “… TikTok”?
+What does the data say?
+Is there purposeful exclusion in these platforms?
+Is it harmful?
+Should it be corrected?
+Is it good business?
+- - The average age of people who use TikTok are like ~9-27 and facebook ~25-34+.
+I feel like there is an invisible exclusion.
+The older people probably use Facebook because it was the first one avaliabe to them, and TikTok is too fast pace and new gen for them.
+It is good for buisness, having a concentrated amount of your users being in a certain age gap is good because it allows you to focus more on the group instead of trying to improve the experience for multiple different ones.

+- Why do virtual assistants have female voices?
+Amazon, Alexa Google, Apple Siri.
+Was this purposeful?
+Is it harmful?
+Should it be corrected?
+Is it good business?
+- - This was likely purposeful, it was probably due to people feeling more comfortable when using this.
+Sexism  alo could have played a big role in this, it plays the stereotype that assistants are usually female.

+- Talk about an algorithm that influences your decisions, think about these companies (ie FAANG - Facebook, Amazon, Apple,Netflix, Google)
+- - A reccomended page, e.g(Netflix, TikTok, Instagtam) They all use data collected from your user and display items that you find appealing based off of your data.